joaotaraujo/leia-midia/readMe.md

 if you need to read and see the CNN's functioning...

-You'll need install the <b>[jupyter-notebook framework]</b>(https://jupyter.org/install) to read the CNN code (note that you don't need compile CNN to run the app, since it has already been trained and the OSC_server just reloads the model to make predictions).
+You'll need install the [jupyter-notebook framework](https://jupyter.org/install) to read the CNN code (note that you don't need compile CNN to run the app, since it has already been trained and the OSC_server just reloads the model to make predictions).

 Usage
 ------

+o código tá todo comentado, qualquer dúvida, informaçoes pra contato no final desta página.

+primeira etapa: